 Second Grade Curriculum

 The language arts program utilizes a balanced approach to literacy.
-Within the language arts block are the components of reading workshop, writing workshop, and word study.
+Within the language arts block are the components of reading workshop, writing workshop, and phonics..

-In second grade our goal is to continue to develop lifelong learners.
-Using a workshop format, reading consumes a large block of time during the day including critical instruction in decoding and comprehension strategies.
+In second grade our goal is to continue to develop lifelong readers.
+Using a workshop format, students receive critical instruction in decoding and comprehension strategies.
 Children read various genres of literature in shared, independent, read-aloud, and partnership formats.
 Each child progresses at his/her individual pace through our balanced literacy program.